lowesmed/fantasy-name-generator/README.md

 # The Fantasy Name Generator 🧌

-This Next.js app transforms any first name into a fantasy inspired title using a prefix/suffix model.
+This Next.js app transforms any first name into a fantasy inspired title using a prefix/suffix function.

 ## Overview

 Rule the game night by creating an legendary hero name for your character based on your real name.

-This application is simple; Enter your first name in the field and hit "Transform" to create a fantasy style title for your character.
+This application is simple; Enter your first name in the field and hit "Generate" to create a fantasy style title for your character.

 Not happy with the result?
-Transform again.
+Generate again.

+## 🌟 Features

+- Easy name generation
+- Different name (most of the time)
+- Disabled button on < 3 letters
+- Handles hyphenated or seperated names

 ## Getting Started